SAP-archive/btp-extend-workflow-cai-msteams/Part6-MSTeamsApp/README.md

 2.4 Select your zip archive and confirm to upload the app to your Microsoft Teams organization.

-2.5 Once the upload has finished, you can find you app in the section **Built for your org**.
+2.5 Once the upload has finished, you can find your app in the section **Built for your org**.

 ![TeamsApp](./images/teams040.png)